 The 50-member Guild meets on the first Wednesday of each month at the Second Congregational Church on Hillside Street, Bennington, VT.
 Business meetings begin at 6:30 pm, although members assemble around 6:00 pm in a more social mode.
 Guests and friends are always welcome!

 A typical QVQ meeting includes a business meeting and quilt-related program/activity.
 Social time and refreshments are a pleasurable component to each meeting.
 Members are encouraged to bring recent quilt projects for “Show and Tell,” an activity that is both supportive and instructive.
 Each month the Guild sponsors a Block of the Month.
 The blocks the Guild members make are used for charity quilts.

 Annual dues are $20, payable October 1st.
-A reduced rate is offered for those joining after January 31.
+A reduced rate is offered for those joining after April 1.
 Interested in becoming a member?
-Contact our Guild representative or click here for a membership form.
+Contact our Guild representative or click here for the membership form.

 Workshops are held monthly, usually on a Saturday, with the exception of the months of September and December when there is no workshop.
 In recent months the Guild has offered workshops in Studio 180 techniques, machine quilting with templates, quilted clothing, and various methods for making scrap quilts.
 The workshop topics are varied so as to appeal to all levels of quilters.
 Generally workshop costs are $10.00 for members and $25 for non-members; additional fees are assessed when the workshop is taught by an outside instructor.
 Check out our current schedule in the Calendar of Events.

 Community Service Projects